soapko/alice-mcp-server/README.md

 -   **Messages:** `/{numeric_project_id}/tasks/{task_id}/messages/` (e.g., `POST /1/tasks/5/messages/`)

 *Replace `1` with the actual internal numeric `project_id` when using the API directly.*

+## Powerful New Features

+Alice has been upgraded with powerful new features to supercharge your development workflow, ensuring that context and priority are never lost between coding sessions.

+### Dynamic Project Planning

+Tired of project plans becoming stale in static documents?
+Alice introduces a dynamic, queryable project plan.

+-   **Create a Prioritized Backlog:** Use the `update_priority_plan` tool to set the exact order of tasks to be worked on.
+You can provide a rationale for each task's priority, giving essential context to your future self or other agents.
+-   **Always Know What's Next:** The `get_next_task` tool instantly returns the highest-priority task that isn't yet "Done" or "Canceled".
+This eliminates ambiguity and ensures focus is always on the most critical work.
+-   **Live Status Updates:** The project plan is always up-to-date.
+As tasks are completed, the plan automatically reflects their new status, providing a real-time view of progress.

+### Architectural Decision Records (ADR)

+Capture the "why" behind your project's design with a structured, queryable log of architectural decisions.

+-   **Document Key Decisions:** Use the `create_decision` tool to record the context, decision, and consequences of important architectural choices.
+-   **Preserve Context:** New development threads can quickly get up to speed by reviewing past decisions, preventing the re-litigation of settled issues and ensuring consistency over time.
+-   **Link to Tasks:** Associate decisions with the specific tasks that prompted them, creating a clear audit trail of your project's evolution.

+These features transform Alice from a simple task tracker into an intelligent partner that actively manages project context and priority, making your development process more efficient, transparent, and powerful.

 ## Running Tests